chitranshuajmera0000/modooui-service-platform/RAILWAY_DEPLOYMENT.md

 - ✅ Full NestJS framework functionality
 - ✅ PostgreSQL database with Prisma ORM
 - ✅ JWT authentication system
+- ✅ All controllers and services working
 - ✅ CORS configured for your frontend
 - ✅ Health monitoring endpoint
 - ✅ Automatic deployments from GitHub
-- ✅ Production-ready configuration

-## Next Steps for NestJS Integration
+## Next Steps

 1. **Test all NestJS API endpoints**
 2. **Update frontend to use Railway NestJS backend URL**
-3. **Run Prisma migrations**: `npx prisma migrate deploy`
+3. **Run Prisma migrations**: In Railway console: `npx prisma migrate deploy`
 4. **Test authentication flow end-to-end**
-5. **Verify all NestJS controllers work properly**
+5. **Verify all NestJS features work in production**

-Your ServiceHub platform now has a professional NestJS backend! 🚀
+Your ServiceHub platform now has a professional NestJS backend deployment! 🚀

+## Troubleshooting

+If deployment fails:
+1. Check Railway build logs
+2. Ensure `backend-nestjs` is set as root directory
+3. Verify all environment variables are set
+4. Check database connection string